Skip to contents

 ResIN_scores

-Should spatial scores be calculated for every individual.
+Logical; should spatial scores be calculated for every individual.
 Defaults to TRUE.
 Function obtains the mean positional score on the major (x-axis) and minor (y-axis).
-Further versions of this package will include more sophisticated scoring techniques.
+Current package implementation also provides empirical Bayesian scores via James-Stein shrinkage (eb_x) and heuristic shrinkage (heur_x) scores.
+Please refer to the package [vignette]https://pwarncke77.github.io/ResIN/articles/ResIN-VIGNETTE.html#spatial-interpretation-and-individual-latent-space-scores for further details.

 remove_nonsignificant